LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/troubleshooting-login-password.md

 date: 2019-02-26 12:34:43 +0000

 ---

+To reset your password, please [click here](https://authentication.liveperson.net/forgotMyPassword.html).
+If you encounter any issues with resetting your password, please see the frequently asked questions below.

 ## Why am I getting a “process failed” error when I try to reset my password?

 If your user is disabled, you will get a “Process failed” error when trying to reset your password.
 Before you can reset your password, your user must be re-enabled.